kkauraiims/Run-Freesurfer-in-batch-mode/README.md

 cd $SUBJECTS_DIR

 # Run recon-all for each subject in a loop
-# add the subject names after the script path separated by a space bar
+# add the subject IDs after the script path separated by a space bar
 # In this example the script will process S001 to S005
 bash /path/to/run_freesurfer_batch.sh S001 S002 S003 S004 S005
 ```